 One of the most effective ways to start an online conversation is to accompany a post with an open-ended question.
 For instance, instead of simply posting a tech-related content piece about summer, why not follow up by asking your followers where they are planning to spend time under the sun?
 Posts are generally much easier to relate to when the content addresses lifestyle and not just business.

 Just because you have a huge social media following doesn’t mean you can consider each one a buyer.
 In fact, not all of your social media followers are interested in buying anything from your company ever.
 Perhaps they like the brand endorser, or maybe they find your tweets interesting.
-So remember that just because they followed, liked, commented, and shared does not inevitably mean that they are interested in making a purchase.
+So remember that just because they followed, liked, commented, or shared does not inevitably mean that they are interested in making a purchase.

 You Don’t Have a Clear Online Strategy